2025 – Can’t wait to get back on the water.

 My solo trips continue to be invaluable, offering the challenge of solitude and the opportunity for personal reflection.
 If you’ve ever considered a solo trip, I highly recommend it—it takes courage, but it’s worth it.
 Let me know if you need help planning one!

 I have always carried questions about life and death and what is on the other side of the stars.
 I have discovered that I will need more lifetimes to read and study the information now available at our fingertips.
-My curiosity has led me to study theology and philosophy and, narrowly, the theology of the mystics, continental philosophy, and some psychanalytical thought.
+My curiosity has led me to study theology and philosophy and, narrowly, the theology of the mystics, continental philosophy, and some psychoanalytical thought.
 All writing has a bias – mine is no different.
 We all have a unique lens to see and understand the world, so welcome to my world.

 My overall theme might be obscure, but I am exploring what is behind or what is common in all ideologies.
 What is one thing we can agree on?
 Is there a way to move forward in all the chaos we are experiencing?